 - One large bunch of silverbeet should provide enough leaves.
 You need to trim the green part of the leaves from the stalks.

-- Silverbeet is sometimes called swiss chard
+- Silverbeet is sometimes called Swiss chard

 - You can use any leafy green vegetable for the saag.
 Spinach works well, and I am told kale works well.
-Mustard leaves are commonly used, but they are not generally available where I live.
+Mustard leaves are commonly used, but they are not readily available where I live.
 Lettuce does not work.
 Fresh green fenugreek leaves would be ideal if you can get them.